Vermonster/fhir-kit-create-react/README.md

 ## Running the app

-`yarn start` will use [Concurrently](https://github.com/kimmobrunfeldt/concurrently) to run `server/main.js` and `react-scripts start`.
+`npm start` will use [Concurrently](https://github.com/kimmobrunfeldt/concurrently) to run `server/main.js` and `react-scripts start`.
 The app starts out with an example of a patient name search using FHIRKit Client surfaced to a React app using [Ant Design](https://github.com/ant-design/ant-design) UI components.

-## Deployment
+## Deployment to Heroku

+You will need to install the [Heroku CLI tools](https://devcenter.heroku.com/articles/heroku-cl).

-Update the react build with `yarn build`.
+Update the react build with `npm build`.
 Use the example express server to serve the new build.
 For example:

 ```
-$ yarn build
+$ npm run build
 $ git init .
 $ git add .
 $ git commit -m "Initial commit for my new FHIRKit create react app"